AI in Data Engineer Interviews: The 2026 Policy Divide

 Amazon reportedly disqualified an entire university’s recruiting pipeline after a single incident where eye-movement patterns suggested AI tool use.
 They announced they wouldn’t return to that campus for hiring.
 One person’s decision affected every candidate from that school.

-The Required Camp: Meta, Canva, Zapier
+The required camp: Meta, Canva, Zapier

 Canva went further.
 They explicitly require Backend, ML, and Frontend engineering candidates to use Copilot, Cursor, and Claude during technical interviews.
 Not “allowed.”
 Required.

-The wrong assumption about AI tools in coding interviews doesn't just cost you the round.
-It terminates your entire candidacy without explanation.
-At Amazon, it can permanently bar you from future opportunities.
-At Meta, not using AI makes you look like you showed up to a gunfight with a butter knife.
+“The wrong assumption about AI tools in coding interviews doesn’t just cost the round.
+At Amazon, it can permanently bar future opportunities.
+At Meta, not using AI looks like showing up to a gunfight with a butter knife.”

 -- On the job: "Claude, why is this deduplication logic dropping valid records?"